tapioone/docs/docs/general/customer-data.md

 ## Notification by tapio

 When a customer cancels their last application license, a 90 day grace period begins.
 If a customer does not acquire a new license within this timespan, an event is triggered and sent to the application.
 You will receive the notification multiple times (once a day at midnight), unless you explicitly confirm the data deletion (see next section).
+You might also receive this notification within the grace period already, if a customer explicitly requests the deletion of their data.

 `one.tapio.selfservice.application.customerdatadeletionrequired`